rotki/rotki/docs/api.rst

                "arbitrum_one": {"api_key":"key3"}
             },
             "cryptocompare": {"api_key":"boooookey"},
-            "opensea": {"api_key":"goooookey"}
+            "opensea": {"api_key":"goooookey"},
+            "monerium": {"username":"Ben", "password":"secure"}
          },
          "message":""
       }

    :resjson object result: The result object contains as many entries as the external services.
 Each entry's key is the name and the value is another object of the form ``{"api_key": "foo"}``.
 For etherscan services all are grouped under the ``etherscan`` key.
 If there are no etherscan services this key won't be present.
+The ``monerium`` service has a different structure than the rest.
+Has ``username`` and ``password`` keys.
    :statuscode 200: Querying of external service credentials was successful
-   :statuscode 409: There is no logged in user
+   :statuscode 401: There is no logged in user
    :statuscode 500: Internal rotki error

 .. http:put:: /api/(version)/external_services